Arendal Municipality: History

 The village of Arendal was established in the middle of the 16th century, and was then called Arendall.
 Initially, it had no formal town status.

 When the town of Christianssand was founded by King Christian IV in 1641, he granted the citizens a monopoly on all trade in Nedenæs and Lister og Mandal counties (including the area of Arendal).
-This grant, intended to subsidize Christianssand and its fortifications, placed existing towns in a difficult position.
+This grant (ladested rights), intended to subsidize Christianssand and its fortifications, placed existing towns in a difficult position.
 Both towns and the peasants in the rural countryside protested the hardships this caused.
 As a result, Arendal received royal permission in 1622 to continue as a loading-place for timber until a means could be found to transfer its trade to Christianssand.

-The town of Arendal was given market city privileges in 1723.
+The town of Arendal was given market city (kjøpstad) privileges in 1723.
 However the peasants in the surrounding district, who by law were to sell their goods only at Arendal, were smuggling their goods out on cutters and selling them in Denmark, in the Baltic, and in Great Britain.

 This continued until 1735, when Arendal was granted a full town charter.
 This charter, combined with Danish imposition of a monopoly on grain imports, caused great poverty and starvation among the peasants in the surrounding districts, leading to several famous rebellions.

 As a result of the rebellions, the age of privileges for towns like Christianssand and Arendal came to an apparent end in 1768 by royal proclamation.
 But the problems did not end then; a farmer, Christian Jensen Lofthuus, in nearby Vestre Moland led a rebellion in 1786 which resulted in the government actually remedying some of the most repressive trade policies, but Lofthus died in prison.
 The charges against Lofthus were that he dealt in grain and other commodities to the detriment to Arendal's privileges.